GuideNepalKharchapatraProductWalkthroughPersonal Finance

 /dashboard/analytics is where the dashboard's snapshot becomes a multi-period view.
 Three panels:

 • Category drilldown.
 Ranked bars of either expense or income by category for a chosen period.
-Click any bar and you jump to the transactions page already filtered to that category and date range — the most useful single feature for "where did all my money go in Mangsir."
+Click any bar and you jump to the transactions page already filtered to that category and date range.
+The single most useful feature for "where did all my money go in Mangsir."

 • Income vs expense trend comparison.
 A grouped bar chart of income and expense by day, week, month, or year.
 The granularity tab toggles the bucket size.